 Where required, the Construction General Permit number is issued by the TCEQ.

-What Happens After the Pre-Application Form is Filled Out?
+What Happens After the SWPPP Pre-Application Form is Filled Out?

-The City of Southlake will review the information provided and make a determination if a SWPPP is required, at which point you will be notified via the email address submitted.
+The City of Southlake will review the information provided and make a determination if a SWPPP is required within 10 business days, at which point you will be notified via the email address submitted.

-If a SWPPP is required for a project, you may submit the SWPPP to the Public Works Department by sending a digital copy (via PDF) through email or a file-sharing device to Zayne Huff.
+If a SWPPP is required for a project, you may submit the SWPPP to the Public Works Department by sending a digital copy (via PDF) through email or a file-sharing device to Madisson Dunn.

 Upon review and approval of the SWPPP, the City of Southlake will provide you a letter of acceptance for use in all permitting processes.